gauravdas014/sakhi/README.md

 - ‘Chunar’ red clay pottery from Mirzapur, Uttar Pradesh

 Sounds interesting , yes it is.
 Today, when English is the basic requirement for using the online services, we have developed an E-commerce system which can be handled in regional languages.
 Our idea is to create an __regional online marketplace__.
 It will definitely be a step towards solving the problem of unemployment of rural women.

+**Problem Statement** : _Rural women unemployment_
+The rural unemployment of women in India causes children to be more susceptible to labor than education thereby reflecting negatively on the economy.
+How can you help solve this using technology?

+In rural areas, the artisans are limited to the very bottom of the value chain.
+Only when they can own the entire process of buying raw-materials, to creating products across a wider range and diversifying into different product categories, with the same materials and skill-sets, can they become entrepreneurs themselves and meaningful, active contributors to the economy. _Sakhi_ enables skilled women to sell directly to Indian and global consumers and earn better.

+_Tech Stacks Used:_ React for front-end, MongoDB for database, Node.js web development environment, Express.js framework.

+Team Details:
+Gaurav Das
+Somya Agrawal
+Shivang Meda
+Salil Naik
+Praveen